|

 Homesteading and Farming in Children’s Books

-There are a plethora of books out there with farm animals in them.
-Before Jane, my now 20 month old, knew any English words she knew the sound every animal on our homestead makes.
-While anyone can throw together a new version of Old MacDonald, I find that true books about farming and homesteading are far more subtle.
-They truly capture the beauty that exists every day when living close to the land.
+I find that great books about farming and homesteading are far more subtle.
+They truly capture the beauty that exists every day when living close to the land and embracing simple living.
 They share heartbreak, truth, and simple joys in beautiful ways with thoughtful words and illustrations.

 Best Children’s Books for Homesteaders